tihilv/Omtt/docs/readme.md

         using var memoryStream = new MemoryStream();
         using (ctx.OverloadStream(memoryStream)) // Overload the output to the temporary stream...
         {
-            await ctx.ExecuteAsync(part.InnerPart!, ctx.SourceData); // ... and process the inner part as a template
-        } // At this point the original output stream is restored
+            await ctx.ExecuteAsync(part.InnerPart!); // ... and process the inner part as a template } // At this point the original output stream is restored

         // Read the processed inner part from the temporary stream and convert it to Base64